 The ESJ has had a good start and we have set ambitious goals to continue developing the journal.
 In order to reach these goals, we need your support, please continue to submit your best science to the ESJ.
 We welcome original research articles, reviews, guidelines, and clinical trial protocols.
 After seeing all of the impressive work presented at the ESOC, we know there is great research waiting to be published.
 By submitting your research and actively supporting the ESJ, you support the development of stroke science in Europe.

 The European Stroke Journal covers clinical stroke research from all fields, including clinical trials, epidemiology, primary and secondary prevention, diagnosis, acute and post-acute management, guidelines, translation of experimental findings into clinical practice, rehabilitation, organisation of stroke care, and societal impact.
-It is open to authors from all relevant medical and health professions.
+It is open to authors from all relevant medical and health professions and also features articles from the ESJ Young Reviewer Programme.
 Article types include review articles, original research, protocols, guidelines, editorials and letters to the Editor.

 We need your active support for the journal in multiple ways: by submitting your best science in the stroke field to the European Stroke Journal, by providing rapid and careful reviews when asked for, by citing the European Stroke Journal publications in your own manuscripts, by spreading the information of the journal to your colleagues, and by promoting the journal in social media.
 We count on your full support from the very start.